Chiefs-Jaguars AFC Divisional Round Preview

 Offense

-The Kansas City Chiefs boasted one of the best offenses in the league in the season, averaging a league-high 29.2 points per game, in large-part thanks to the play of likely soon-to-be two-time MVP Patrick Mahomes.
+The Kansas Chiefs boast one of the best offenses in the league in the season, averaging a league-high 29.2 points per game, in large part thanks to the play of likely soon-to-be two-time MVP Patrick Mahomes.

 Mahomes took his game to another level this year, leading the league with 41 touchdowns and 5250 passing yards.

-Also, since the last battle between the two squads, Jerick McKinnon has emerged as legitimate receiving weapon for the Chiefs out of the backfield, scoring a receiving touchdown in the last six games, the only running back in NFL history to do so.
+Also since the last battle between the two squads, Jerick McKinnon has emerged as a legitimate receiving weapon for the Chiefs out of the backfield, scoring a receiving touchdown in the last six games, the only running back in NFL history to do so.

-Another important factor, will the play of Isiah Pacheco, who had a solid rookie year as he led the Chiefs in rushing with 830 yards and five touchdowns.
+Another important factor will be the play of Isiah Pacheco, who had a solid rookie year as he led the Chiefs in rushing with 830 yards and five touchdowns.

 As for the Jaguars, the improvement of Trevor Lawrence is a big reason for their in-season turnaround along with the play of their defense.